szjani/predaddy/src/predaddy/messagehandling/README.md

 ## Best practises

+### Logging - lf4php

+Predaddy uses [lf4php](https://github.com/szjani/lf4php) for logging.
+If you do not load an lf4php implementation, predaddy will not log anything.
+Since lf4php is just an API, it is your responsibility to load and configure your preferred logging framework and the corresponding lf4php binder.
+For more information see [lf4php documentation](https://github.com/szjani/lf4php).

 ### Overriding __toString for logging

 Predaddy logs on different levels.
 In order to ease finding errors and debug application overriding `__toString()` method in messages is essential.